MurshadPlays182/vb_bank_with_logs/README.md

 Added logs system on VB-bank

-make sure to star my repo iif you like it :D
+make sure to star my repo iif you like it :

 Orignal Post https://forum.cfx.re/t/esx-property-with-logs/4932406